alters-mit/magnebot/doc/magnebot_controller.md

 **`def reset_arms(self) -> ActionStatus`**

-Reset both arms to their neutral positions.
+Reset both arms and the torso to their neutral positions.
 If either arm is holding any objects, it will continue to do so.

 Possible [return values](action_status.md):